danielyxie/bitburner/doc/source/advancedgameplay/sourcefiles.rst

 Source-Files
 ============
 Source-Files are a type of persistent upgrade that is more powerful than Augmentations.
-Source-Files are received by destroying a BitNode.
+Source-Files are received by :ref:`destroying a BitNode <gameplay_bitnodes_howtodestroy>`.
 There are many different BitNodes in the game and each BitNode will grant a different Source-File when it is destroyed.

 A Source-File can be upgraded by destroying its corresponding BitNode a second or